nais/doc/docs/security/auth/azure-ad.md

 Azure AD will enforce authorization for both flows.
 In other words, you **must** pre-authorize any consumer clients for your application.

 Clients that should receive and validate access tokens from other clients should [pre-authorize](azure-ad.md#pre-authorization) said clients.
 These are declared by specifying [`spec.accessPolicy.inbound.rules[]`](../../nais-application/nais.yaml/reference.md#specaccesspolicy):

-!!! danger
-    Any client referred to **must** already exist in Azure AD in order to be assigned the access policy permissions.

-    **Clients that do** _**not**_ **exist in Azure AD will be skipped.
-Assignment will not be retried until next deploy.**

 ```yaml
 spec: